-Your intial appointment
+Your initial appointment

 The purpose of this meeting is to take time to understand your current situation, goals for the future and to identify areas where you can most benefit from receiving personalised advice.
-Only general advice will be provided during this meeting - no personal advice will be included or provided.

 Once it is determined that you would benefit from personal advice, you will receive a fixed price quote on what the cost is.
 You can then decide if you want to go ahead.